LicensedCrime/BS-Plus-Chatintegrations-Web-Manager/readme.md

 + probably some refactoring of the index.html ... but who cares ...
 + generate select options from enums
 + globals ....
-+ styling the UI probs
 + add an option to work with existing settings
-+ voiceattack is still not in here